graciemcguire/typescript-type-annotations/README.md

 ## Introduction

-- different ways to utilize ts to our benefit
+- different ways to utilize types to our benefit
 - adding types to things helps us see errors quickly

 ## Type Inference